 Once all the branding work is completed and you’re down to your final few creative concepts, your branding partner should provide you with an executive presentation that concisely summarizes the full process and steps that were taken to generate the final creative concepts.
 It should also optimize all validation metrics to deliver a clear, final recommendation to present to key stakeholders.
 Having a well-thought-out executive presentation is key to avoiding the wasted work and timeline delays we mentioned in the beginning of the article.

-It’s important to consider carefully who to involve in the creative process—from a larger team to kick-off the project, to a smaller core team to lead the creative development process, to critical moments when you involve key stakeholders and executives.
-Make sure you’re setting yourself up to create a successful, well-liked, and optimal creative concept at the end of your branding initiative by ensuring internal buy-in throughout the process.
+It’s essential to carefully consider whom to involve in the creative process—from the project kickoff to the creative presentations.
+Ensure you’re setting yourself up to create a successful, well-liked, and optimal creative concept at the end of your branding initiative by achieving internal buy-in throughout the process.